How to apply

 Do you qualify for a badge?

-- is registered blind (severely sight impaired);
+- are registered blind or severely sight impaired;

-- receives a War Pensioner's Mobility Supplement; or
+- receive a War Pensioner's Mobility Supplement;

 How to apply